MoldirAndirbekova/fitbit-fitness-tracker-analysis/README.md

-# Determine benifits of physical activeness of people
+# Determine benifits of physical activeness of people by analyzing data from data sources

 With this project we built an end-to-end orchestrated data pipeline.